Rusali28/MonPrix/README.md

   -  A large population believes that investing in the stock market is risky and full of losses.
   -  While in reality, the stock market encourages good decisions in a company and enables them to grow quickly.
 It also helps investors make money.
   -  The simple reason for this myth is that beginners aren't educated enough and end up losing a large amount which discourages them.
-  -  The stock market encourages good decisions in a company  and enables growth.
-  -  Investing in stock market - risky and full of losses.
-  -  Lack of knowledge leads to beginners losing large amounts  of money.
   -  Our model provides insights to the user, educating them  about profitable investments in the stock market.

 ### The Solution